|Youngsters of varying ages comprise an integral part of the elephant family.|

 Showering in the dark bathroom this morning even left me hotter and more sweaty.
 My phone wouldn’t work to call Louise for a power update.
 Oh, good grief.
 So, we decided to drive to her house to see what she’d heard about the outages.

-Before we headed out the door, John, the Wi-Fi guy appeared at the prompted by a thoughtful call from Louise and a short time later we had both electricity and Wi-Fi.
+Before we headed out the door, John, the WiFi guy, appeared prompted by a thoughtful call from Louise, and a short time later, we had both electricity and Wi-Fi.

 |Dad ostrich and one growing chick.|